MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_12_resolve_github_secret_scanning_alerts.md

     You can find these exposed secrets in `PaymentService.StripeApiKey` and `PaymentService.SquareAccessToken`.
     ```

-1. Ask for specific remediation guidance for the Stripe API key.
+1. Ask GitHub Copilot for specific remediation guidance for the Stripe API key.

     For example, enter the following prompt in the Chat: